ozgunnn/ABAQUS-python/README.md

 # Python scripting
-Python scripts to automatization of modelling tasks.
+Python scripts for automatization of modelling tasks.